josmar-crwdstffng/angular/aio/content/guide/glossary.md

 The view hierarchy does not imply a component hierarchy.
 Views that are embedded in the context of a particular hierarchy can be host views of other components.
-Those components can be in the same NgModule as the hosting component, or belong to other NgModules.
+Those components can be in the same NgModule as the hosting component, or belong to other [NgModules][AioGuideGlossaryNgmodule].

 ## web component